benradstone/wandisco-documentation-ldm/docs/command-reference.md

 * **`--oauth2-client-id`** The client ID (also known as [application ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in)) for your Azure service principal.
 * **`--oauth2-client-secret`** The client secret (also known as [application secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret)) for the Azure service principal.
 * **`--oauth2-client-endpoint`** The [client endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols#endpoints) for the Azure service principal.
-This will often take the form of `https://login.microsoftonline.com/{tenant}/oauth2/v2.0/token` where `{tenant}` is your [directory ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in).
+This will often take the form of `https://login.microsoftonline.com/{tenant}/oauth2/v2.0/token` where `{tenant}` is the [directory ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in) for the Azure service principal.
 You can specify a custom URL if desired (such as a proxy endpoint that manually interfaces with Azure Active Directory).
 * **`--container.name`** The name of the container in the storage account to which content will be migrated.
 This is referenced in the UI as **Container Name**.

 #### Optional Parameters